Lab 3: Data Visualisation II

 Click here for hint

 For this assignment you and your group are to apply what you have learned in the two data visualisation labs.
-The task is to create a really nice plot using one of two datasets, the cancer_data or the SPE_ENV
+The task is to be creative and make a really nice plot using the SPE- and ENV-data sets or a relevant subset hereof, remember to include how you arrive at subsets of the data in your assignment

 Try to play around with some custom colouring.
 There is a nice tool to aid in choosing colours for visualisations here